hebe3456/Interface_framework_DB_python/README.md

-# Interface_framework_DB_python
+# interface_framework_DB_python
-This is a interface framework using DB to store test data, language: python
+This is an interface auto testing framework using DB to store test data with language python.